 It can lead to false conclusions that these people are less competent and less suitable for being in these datasets and less suitable for being awarded a positive score, depending on the AI system’s purpose.

 “[Machine-learning algorithms] haven’t been optimized for any definition of fairness,” says Deirdre Mulligan, associate professor, UC Berkeley School of Information.
 “They have been optimized to do a task.”

 However, synthetic AI data can represent a huge step forward in the direction of unbiased AI.
 Here are some ideas behind it:

 - We can analyze the real-world data and observe the bias.
 Then we can generate data based on real-world data and observed bias.
-If you want the perfect dummy data generator, you’ll need to provide a fairness definition that will try to transform biased data into something that can be deemed fair.
+If you want the perfect dummy data generator, you’ll need to provide a fairness definition that will attempt to transform data (biased) into something that can be deemed fair.

 - If the dataset is not diverse or large enough, AI-generated data can fill in the holes and form an unbiased dataset.
 Even if your sample size is large, certain people might have been excluded or unequally represented compared to others.
 Synthetic data needs to be able to resolve this issue.

-- Generating unbiased data can be easier than expensive data mining.
-Gathering real data requires measuring, interviewing, a large sample size, and, in any case, plenty of work.
+Generating unbiased data can be easier than expensive data mining.
+Gathering actual data requires measuring, interviewing, a large sample size, and, in any case, plenty of work.
 AI-generated data is cheap, and it only requires data science/machine learning techniques.